Cover of The Future of Geography: How Power and Politics in Space Will Change Our World

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Future of Geography: How Power and Politics in Space Will Change Our World:(Showing 5 of 5)
+The most popular highlights from The Future of Geography: How Power and Politics in Space Will Change Our World, saved by readers on Screvi.

 “The Artemis Accords (2020) is the best example.
 It purports to set out updated guidelines for activity on the Moon.
 Some parts are in harmony with the Moon Agreement: both promote the rule of law in exploration, agree on providing assistance for all astronauts and spacecraft regardless of nationality, and call for the release of scientific data gathered on the Moon.
 However,”